iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 3. Enable solutions to reflect those _interaction patterns_ to create UI experiences, IoT Central, IoTExplorer or PnP-MQTT are examples of PnP enabled solutions.

+Read the [IoT Plug and Play convention](https://docs.microsoft.com/azure/iot-develop/overview-iot-plug-and-play) for more details.

+### Adapt the Telemetry/Property/Command pattern to different brokers

+Each cloud vendor offers different features to implement this patterns, see the [feature matrix](docs/feat-matrix.md).

 ## ConnectionSettings